A low fantasy campaign of grim deeds

 While the Witchfinders nominally punish heresy, under the Bishop's command they have broadened the definition of the blasphemous and become the de facto secret police of the Privy Council (while it's otherwise occupied).
 These sinister fanatics are recognisable by their wide brimmed hats and humourless demeanours.
 Contempt for the Witchfinders is the one thing that might unite all the other factions.

+The gods are silent, but their flocks are anything but.
 The Land is dominated by the worship of the New Gods: The Mother and The Father, the ancestral parents of humanity.
 Shrines to The Mother dot the city, and the Holy Temple of the Father rules in all but name under the leadership of the Mad Bishop of Dismas.

 Beyond Dismas The Old Ways still linger, despite the best efforts of the Witchfinders.
 Folk still curse the name of The Bastard, the illegitimate son of the Father.
 And if the gods are absent, what of Hell?